monarc-project/stats-service/docs/architecture.rst

 .. note::

-    In all scenario, **locally collected** statistics (in *stats* node) can optionally be sent to `dashboard.monarc.lu <https://dashboard.monarc.lu>`_ which is a global instance.
+    In all scenario, **locally collected** statistics (in *stats* node) can optionally be shared with `dashboard.monarc.lu <https://dashboard.monarc.lu>`_ which is a global instance.
 It's the same software.
 You can configure the global dashboard statistics **sharing** option in the `General Settings / Sharing statistics  <https://www.monarc.lu/documentation/user-guide/#global-dashboard>`_